MACE-Dance: Motion-Appearance Cascaded Experts for Music-Driven Dance Video Generation

 Motion Expert (Full)17.8325.090.21010.308.090.229770

-The Motion Expert achieves SOTA or competitive results, with notably high diversity and generation efficiency (FPS).
+The Motion Expert achieves SOTA performance, with high fidelity, diversity, synchronization, and efficiency (770 FPS).

 MethodFVD ↓SSIM ↑LPIPS ↓PSNR ↑